UN urges global COVID-19 vaccine plan, warns of dangerous inequity

 "All countries must make available all data from the earliest days of any outbreak," Blinken said, in a veiled renewal of US criticism that China has not cooperated with a WHO probe into how the virus first emerged in 2019 in Wuhan.

-Chinese Foreign Minister Wang Yi warned in his remarks against "attempts to politicize the pandemic" and renewed Beijing's offer of 10 million doses of its homegrown vaccine to Covax.
+Chinese Foreign Minister Wang Yi warned in his remarks against "attempts to politicise the pandemic" and renewed Beijing's offer of 10 million doses of its homegrown vaccine to Covax.

 "We should come together to reject vaccine nationalism," he said.